exploring self-realization, sacred personhood, and full humanity

 soldiers, the armor of God

-Footnote: Major Dick Winters commented on Private Blithe.
-He said that the movie was very unfair to him and also quite inaccurate.
+Footnote: Major Dick Winters commented on Pvt.
+Blithe.
+He said the movie was very unfair to him and also quite inaccurate.
 Yes, Blithe did experience a melt-down for a time, but he recovered himself.
 And he did not die, said Winters, of a later wound to the throat, which the final credits of the movie asserted.

 Moreover, Blithe not only survived WWII, but volunteered for, and also survived, the Korean War! where he distinguished himself with uncommon bravery! earning not just a Purple Heart, but a Bronze Star and even a Silver Star for valor under fire!
-Not bad for a young man who once fell into frozen terror! - we get as many chances as we need, as a friend once encouraged me, to right ourselves.
+Not bad for a young man who once fell into frozen terror - we get as many chances as we need, as a friend once encouraged me, to right ourselves.
 Obviously, soldier Blithe had gained from Speirs’ counsel.
-And we can survive our own ordeal with today’s Dear Leaders, too; but, if we don’t, that’s acceptable, as our “home world” is just one missed heartbeat away.
-Fear leaves us, can no longer torture us, when we acknowledge “There’s nothing you can take from me as I’m already free and have 'enough' within myself.”
+And we can survive our own ordeal with today’s Dear Leaders, too; but, if we don’t, that’s acceptable, too, as our “home world” is just one missed heartbeat away.
+Fear leaves us, can no longer torture us, when we acknowledge “There’s nothing you can take from me as I’m already free in my spirit and have 'enough' within myself.”